kurron/cloud-formation-ecs/README.md

 # Overview
-This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that creates a new [ECS](https://aws.amazon.com/ecs/) cluster into an existing VPC.
+This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that inserts a new [ECS](https://aws.amazon.com/ecs/) cluster into an existing VPC.
 Four EC2 instances are added to the cluster.
 Two instances in each availability zone.
+The instances are auto-scaled and use spot pricing.

 ## Assets Produced
 1. ECS Cluster
-1. EC2 instance in the public subnet 10.0.10.0/24
-1. EC2 instance in the private subnet 10.0.20.0/24
-1. EC2 instance in the public subnet 10.0.30.0/24
-1. EC2 instance in the private subnet 10.0.40.0/24
+1. EC2 instances the provided subnets

 ## Tagging Strategy
 The following tags are applied to assets that allow tagging: